-Limits are determined on the basis of the best available information and knowledge of the biology, economics and social aspects associated with a given stock.
-The overall goal is always conservation, responsible and sustainable harvesting practices, and equitable distribution of the resource among user groups.
-A precautionary approachFootnote is used.
-When scientific information is uncertain, unreliable or inadequate, decisions must still be taken, and the absence of adequate scientific information should not be used as a reason to postpone or fail to take action to avoid serious harm to the resource.
-"The precautionary approach to fisheries recognises that changes in fisheries systems are only slowly reversible, difficult to control, not well understood, and subject to changing environment and human values”.Footnote
+Limits are determined using a precautionary approach.Footnote 4 When scientific information is uncertain, unreliable or inadequate, decisions must still be taken and the absence of adequate scientific information should not be used as a reason to postpone or fail to take action to avoid serious harm to the resource.
+"The precautionary approach to fisheries recognizes that changes in fisheries systems are only slowly reversible, difficult to control, not well understood, and subject to changing environment and human values."Footnote 5

 Sustainable fish harvest, by stock group

 Canada's major fish stocks have been grouped into eight categories based on similar biology.
 Of the eight stock groups, four contain stocks that were all harvested within limits.

 Number of major stocks harvested relative to approved levels, by stock group, Canada, 2015

 The stacked column chart shows the number of stocks by harvest rate (Above Removal reference or other approved levels; At or below other approved levels; At or below Removal reference) for each stock group (marine mammals; groundfish; small pelagics; large pelagics; salmonids; crustaceans; molluscs; and others).

 Data for this chart

 |Stock group||Species included||At or below Removal reference (number of stocks)||At or below other approved levels (number of stocks)||Above Removal references or other approved levels (number of stocks)|